 Why did you start a food blog?

 It seemed like an obvious thing to do.
 I admit to being a geeky food nerd who pursues cooking with curiosity about culture and historical references.
-Don’t ask me about the latest bestseller because every bookshelf in my home is lined with cherished cookbooks that I read nightly before going to bed.
+Don’t ask me about the latest bestseller because every bookshelf in my home is lined with cherished cookbooks that I read nightly before going to sleep.

 Food is also about generosity, warmth and memory.
 How food tastes has been a lifelong fascination.
-I can still remember the sensory pleasure and taste of specific food I ate as a child.
+I can still remember the sensory pleasure and taste of foods I ate as a child.
 Making food is how I nurture family and friends.
 Sharing my writings and recipes in a blog is another way to extend this ongoing and joyful journey with food.

 Why did you name your blog Berryer Cooks?